Discord-Coding-Community/FFXIV-Macros/.github/ISSUE_TEMPLATE/suggestion.md

 **Class:** Archer
 ```
 ### Macro Description
- - A Clear and precise description of the Macro.
+ - A Clear and precise description of the Macro if Applicable.

 ### Macro Code
- - The code used for the Macro
+ - The code used for the Macro if Applicable.

+### Suggestion Details

+ - If the suggestion isn't a macro, feel free to add your details here and we will look into it.